Restream/reindexer/readme.md

 ### Web interface

 Reindexer server and `builtinserver` binding mode are coming with Web UI out-of-the box.
-To open web UI just start reindexer server or application with `builrinserver` mode, and open http://server-ip:9088/face in browser
+To open web UI just start reindexer server or application with `builtinserver` mode, and open http://server-ip:9088/face in browser

 ### Command line tool